theNewDynamic/coosbay-1/site/content/event/lady-washington-hawaiian-chieftain-tall-ships.md

 These majestic Tall Ships will offer family-oriented Adventure Sails and Battle Sails featuring a living history experience with demonstrations of tall ship handling, sea shanty singing, and maritime amusements.
 A ticket is required for all passengers on the sails, including babes in arms.
 Children 12 and under must be accompanied by an adult.
 Call (800)200-5239 or visit website for tickets and information.
 A ticket is not required for vessel walk-on tours, but a $5 donation is suggested.

 Here is the schedule for Lady Washington and Hawaiian Chieftain's time in Coos Bay:
+(Please note that due to a slight change in the schedule, the tours originally planned for May 1st have been cancelled as the ships will be arriving late afternoon on May 1st.
+Note that an additional day of tours has been added on May 6th.)

-**May 1-3 (Wednesday-Friday)**
+**May 2-3 (Wednesday-Friday)**
 Boats are available for school programming 9:00 AM to 3:30 PM, schools may call the office for availability 1-800-200-5239

 **May 3 (Friday)**